 It is thought that the term “Blue Zones” was first coined in November of 2005, when data showed that a few small areas in the world had populations that were living far longer than the global average.
-Those living in these zones suffered less health issues such as cancer, heart attacks, strokes, obesity and dementia, so scientists set out to find out why, and found several common lifestyle activities that may increase longevity.
+Those living in these zones suffered fewer health issues such as cancer, heart attacks, strokes, obesity and dementia.
+Scientists set out to find out why and found several common lifestyle activities that may increase longevity.

 There are several Blue Zones dotted around the world but the most well-known include the likes of Okinawa in Japan, Ogliastra in Italy, Icaria in Greece, Nicoya Peninsula in Costa Rica and Loma Linda in the USA.

-Countless studies have been conducted on these areas and they often show high rates of those living to over 90, and 100.
-Genetics only accounts for one fifth of your longevity, which means that 80% is lifestyle and environmental factors.
+Countless studies have been conducted on these areas and they often show high rates of those living over 90 to 100 years.
+Genetics only accounts for one-fifth of your longevity, which means that 80% is about lifestyle and environmental factors.
 So what are these factors that increase lifespan for those living in Blue Zones?

-Those living in Okinawa mainly follow the 80% rule which they call ‘Hara Hachi Bu’ which means they stop eating when they’re 80% full, and they almost never overeat.
-It also entails eating slower, to appreciate the food and focus solely on their meals.
+Those living in Okinawa mainly follow the 80% rule which they call ‘Hara Hachi Bu’ which means they stop eating when they’re 80% full.
+This means that they almost never overeat.
+It also entails eating slower, appreciating the food and focusing solely on their meals.
 Eating slowly increases the feeling of being full and reduces the feeling of hunger.
 Slowing down when eating gives your body time to register what you’re eating and how much you’ve eaten.

 Fasting is common amongst the Blue Zone communities.
 Intermittent fasting is one of the most well-known types and this involves fasting for certain hours of the day, particular days of the week or for consecutive days of the month.
 Fasting has been shown to lower blood pressure, reduce weight and lower cholesterol.

 Exercise is one of the most important factors in ageing and is vital for keeping your body healthy.
-At Do Not Age, we are commonly asked which of our products is the “magic bullet” to extend healthy lifespan.
-Our answer: exercise.
+At Do Not Age, we are commonly asked which of our products is the “magic bullet” to extend a healthy lifespan.
+Our answer is exercise.

 Resistance bands are a great method used by many to train multiple muscles in one workout.
-They can help to reduce pain in joints and are often used for rehabilitation from injuries especially in hips, shoulders and knees.
-The resistance exercises that can be done with resistance bands helps to increase mobility which often decreases with age.
+They can help to reduce pain in joints and are often used for rehabilitation from injuries, especially in hips, shoulders and knees.
+The resistance exercises that can be done with resistance bands help to increase mobility which often decreases with age.

 In addition to exercising and following an adequate diet, sleep is another deciding factor in longevity.
 Blue Zone inhabitants ensure they get enough sleep during the night and you will often find them taking short naps during the day.
-In Blue Zones, people tend to listen to their body, rather than having set sleeping hours.
-They sleep as much as their body tells them too.
+In Blue Zones, people tend to listen to their bodies rather than having set sleeping hours.
+They sleep as much as their body tells them to.

-“They discovered that naps as short as twenty-six minutes in length still offered a 34 percent improvement in task performance and more than a 50 percent increase in overall alertness.”
+“They discovered that naps as short as twenty-six minutes in length still offered a 34% improvement in task performance and more than a 50% increase in overall alertness.”